 There is very little information out in the public arena about the man whose identity is yet to be revealed by the authorities.
 According to a CNN report, the pickup truck used for the brutal attack had Texas license plates.

-"He appears to be a lone actor at this point," The Guardian quoted Carter as telling a television channel.
+"He appears to be a lone actor at this point," The Guardian quoted Carter as telling the television.

 Meanwhile, another report claimed that the suspect was residing in New Orleans, temporarily at least.
 He was using a short-term rental home St Roch neighbourhood of New Orleans, The Guardian quoted a senior official in law enforcement as saying.